-The night before the conference opens, it is beneficial for the CHC Co-Chairs and key subcommittee chairs should to meet with the VP Conferences and conference contractors who will be on-site.
-They should clarify responsibilities as needed, review the setup of the registration -aqrea, exhibit hall, and meeting rooms, look at the attendee travel patterns and confirm where additional signs and/or confirm where volunteers might be needed.
-As the conference proceeds, daily discussions should be scheduled as needed to anticipate and address any issues.
-The CHC Volunteers Chair should also check in daily with the Conference Manager and Conference Administrative Coordinator ment Contractor on volunteers needs.
+The night before the conference opens, it is beneficial for the CHC Co-Chairs and key subcommittee chairs to meet with the VP Conferences and conference contractors who will be onsite.
+They should clarify responsibilities as needed, review the setup of the registration a, exhibit hall, and meeting rooms, and confirm where check in daily with the Conference Manager and Conference Administrative Coordinator on volunteers needs.

-C. INTRODUCTION OF APA CALIFORNIA BOARD AND CHC CO-CHAIRSSEATING AT PLENARY SESSIONS
+C. INTRODUCTION OF APA CALIFORNIA BOARD AND CHC CO-CHAIRS

-At least once during the conference, there must be an opportunity to introduce the APA California Board and CHC Co-Chairs should be introduced to the membership, typically at the Opening Plenary.
-Seating at the front of the room should be reserved for Board members and CHC Co-Chairs, he APA Executive California Board may be seated at a head table during a plenary lunch or session, or at one of several tables at the front of the room where other with additional seating for the plenary speakers and invited, guests, or CHC members are seated.
-See A above.
-Board members and Co-Chairsmembers should be notified by the VP Conferences or Chapter President when their introductions will be made.
+At least once during the conference, the APA California Board and CHC Co-Chairs should be introduced to the membership, typically at the Opening Plenary.
+Seating at the front of the room should be reserved for Board members and CHC Co-Chairs, with additional seating for the plenary speakers and invited guests.
+Board members and Co-Chairs should be notified by the VP Conferences or Chapter President when introductions will be made.